 4.1 Demographic Characteristics of Respondents

 Understanding the demographic characteristics of respondents is crucial in interpreting the findings of this study, as it provides the context within which the findings can be analyzed.
 Demographics reveal the diversity of the workforce at the Medical Stores Department (MSD) and highlight the socio-economic and professional backgrounds of the respondents.
-Table .1 presents data from 118 junior staff respondents categorized by gender, age, marital status, education level, work experience, and departmental distribution.
+Table 1 presents data from 118 junior staff respondents categorized by gender, age, marital status, education level, work experience, and departmental distribution.
 Each of these characteristics has direct implications for the adoption, use, and perceived effectiveness of Digital Inventory Management Systems (DIMS).

 The findings show that out of 118 respondents, 67 were male (56.8%) while 51 were female (43.2%).
 This distribution indicates a near balance between genders, although males slightly dominate the junior staff workforce.
 The near-equal participation of both genders implies inclusivity in the staffing of MSD and highlights the importance of considering gender diversity when implementing digital technologies.
 Male dominance in certain technical and operational roles such as warehouse management and stock verification could explain their higher representation, while the growing number of female staff reflects progress toward gender equality in public institutions.